Treatment for recurrent ovarian cancer

 Surgery

-Surgery is an option in the management of recurrent ovarian cancer in some cases.
+Surgery may be an option in the management of recurrent ovarian cancer.
 This is called secondary debulking surgery.

-Two recent clinical trials (called DESKTOP III and SOC1) showed that for those with a first recurrence of ovarian cancer, surgery to remove all visible cancer followed by chemotherapy was more effective in treating the cancer than chemotherapy on its own.
-However, to benefit from a second operation, certain criteria need to be met:
+Two recent clinical trials (called DESKTOP III and SOC1) showed that for those whose ovarian cancer had come back once, surgery to remove all visible cancer followed by chemotherapy was more effective in treating the cancer than chemotherapy on its own.
+However, to benefit from a second operation, certain criteria need to be met.
+These include:

-• all visible disease was removed during your first operation
+• all visible cancer was removed during your first operation.
+This is cancer that can be seen on your scans

-• the cancer returning over six months after your first chemotherapy
+• the cancer has returned over six months after your first chemotherapy

-• your surgeon believes an operation is possible and that they'll be able to remove all visible signs of cancer
+• your surgeon feels that an operation is possible and that they'll be able to remove all visible signs of cancer again.

 Surgery may also be recommended in some cases to deal with symptoms such as a blocked bowel (bowel obstruction).
 This may involve the creation of a stoma